 Please note: Students enrolling on University of Hertfordshire courses are required to adhere to the University Regulations, and are bound by their terms.
 By accepting these terms and conditions you consent to the Interactive Design Institute and the University of Hertfordshire processing your sensitive and personal information in accordance with its data protection policies, including the General Data Protection Regulation, and sharing information with the Higher Education Statistics Agency (HESA), as part of its legal obligations.

-19.1 You can find The Interactive Design Institutes policies for complaints and academic appeals for University of Hertfordshire Undergraduate and Postgraduate students in detail at http://www.idesigni.co.uk/complaints-policy
+19.1 You can find The Interactive Design Institutes policies for complaints and academic appeals for University of Hertfordshire Undergraduate and Postgraduate students in detail at https://idesigni.co.uk/complaints-and-academic-appeals-policy/